SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-comments-only.md

+#### Context - What areas of AI applications do you believe are most important at this moment?
+> * Colleen Pridemore: Sorry, just got lost in reading and decided to answer! lol
+>   - Vanessa Cardui: :-)
+>
 #### Context - Computing
 > * Vanessa Cardui: computing (no capital C)
-(sorry for the repeat comment, I accidentally resolved the first one, lol)
+(sorry for the repeat comment, I accidentally resolved the first one, lol) (Resolved by Colleen Pridemore)
 >
 #### Context - Computing
 > * Vanessa Cardui: computing (no capital C) (Resolved by Vanessa Cardui)